relay-tools/react-relay-network-modern/README.md

   - `statusCodes` - array of response status codes which will fire up retryMiddleware (default: `status < 200 or status > 300`).
   - `allowMutations` - by default retries disabled for mutations, you may allow process retries for them passing `true` (default: `false`)
   - `forceRetry` - function(cb, delay), when request is delayed for next retry, middleware will call this function and pass to it a callback and delay time.
 When you call this callback, middleware will proceed request immediately (default: `false`).
-- **authMiddleware** - for adding auth token, and refreshing it if gets 401 response from server.
-  - `token` - string or function(req) which returns token.
-If function is provided, then it will be called for every request (so you may change tokens on fly).
-  - `tokenRefreshPromise`: - function(req, err) which must return promise or regular value with a new token.
-This function is called when server returns 401 status code.
-After receiving a new token, middleware re-run query to the server with it seamlessly for Relay.
-  - `allowEmptyToken` - allow made a request without Authorization header if token is empty (default: `false`).
-  - `prefix` - prefix before token (default: `'Bearer '`).
-  - `header` - name of the HTTP header to pass the token in (default: `'Authorization'`).
-  - If you use `auth` middleware with `retry`, `retry` must be used before `auth`.
-Eg. if token expired when retries apply, then `retry` can call `auth` middleware again.
 - **loggerMiddleware** - for logging requests and responses.
   - `logger` - log function (default: `console.log.bind(console, '[RELAY-NETWORK]')`)
   - If you use `Relay@^0.9.0` you may turn on relay's internal [extended mutation debugger](https://twitter.com/steveluscher/status/738101549591732225).
 For this you should open browser console and type `__DEV__=true`.
 With webpack you may use `webpack.BannerPlugin('__DEV__=true;', {raw: true})` or `webpack.DefinePlugin({__DEV__: true})`.